Claims processing requirements of the Wheelbase & Outdoorsy insurance protection packages.

 Three are required for claims.
 Please continue reading this entire email and the corresponding links with additional important information.

-- Claims must be filed within 48 hours of the booking return (See below for more details, but this simply consists of filling out a quick form in the dashboard.
+Claims will allow up to 14 days of the booking return (See below for more details, but this simply consists of filling out a quick form in the dashboard.
 You can provide more information, estimates, etc. when your claims rep reaches out.)

 90 Day Inspection

 As a vehicle owner, we suggest you inspect your rig after every rental.
 We require a more technical inspection every 90 days, and we will require that you keep the photos/details of those inspections on record in case they are needed for a future claim.
 The key elements of a thorough 90-day inspection in order to remain properly insured can be found here, and the assessment can be completed by you or a professional mechanic.
 Many of you are likely already going through these inspections regularly, so the only change for you may be holding onto the records/photos of your assessments.